Superfluid $\lambda$ Transition in Charged AdS Black Holes

 It is evident that at the line of critical points, second order (continuous) phase transitions occur due to the continuity of free energy $F=M-T S$ and the divergence of specific heat $C_P= - T \partial^2 F/\partial T^2 $ at critical temperatures (see the right panel in Fig. \ref{Superfluid}).
 This phenomenon is analogous to those that take place in condensed matter systems, such as normal fluid/superfluid transitions \cite{Gasparini:2008zz}, superconductivity \cite{Dasgupta:1981zz}, and paramagentism/ferromagnetism transitions \cite{Pathria:1996hda}.
 In particular, the shape of $C_P$ bears a strong resemblance to the one observed in the fluid/superfluid transition of $^4\text{He}$, which is reminiscent of the symbol $\lambda$ \cite{Gasparini:2008zz}.
 It is then natural to interpret such a second order phase transition between small and large black holes as a normal fluid to superfluid phase transition.

 For certain properties the Bose-Einstein condensation (BEC) of interacting Bose gas can describe the superfluid transition of liquid $^4\text{He}$.
 Interestingly, we find that the phase diagrams presented in Fig. \ref{Superfluid} are very similar to the ones for the BEC of an imperfect Bose gas with hard-sphere potential \cite{huang1987} (see Appendix \ref{thermodynamics} for more details).
 Both the phase transition lines emanate from the origin, and extend to infinity in the $P-T$ diagrams.
+In the $P-V$ diagrams, both the phase transition lines diverge at zero volume, and monotonically decrease to zero at infinity volume.
 Moreover, we notice that the critical entropy for the BEC of hard-sphere Bose gas is uniquely determined by degrees of freedom (or particle number) of the system, i.e., $S_c \sim N$.
 A similar property holds for the critical entropy of black hole phase transitions, which is uniquely determined by degrees of freedom of the dual CFT, i.e., $S_c \sim C$.
 This can be easily seen by substituting Eq. (\ref{eq:critical_P}) into Eq. (\ref{eq:S}).

 It would be interesting to study the critical phenomena near the second-order phase transition since they can reflect general properties of the system.
 Of primary interest near the $\lambda$ line are the critical behaviour of specific heat $C_{V} \propto |t|^{-\alpha}$ and correlation length $\xi \propto |t|^{-\nu}$, where $t \equiv (T-T_{\lambda})/T_{\lambda}$ \cite{Gasparini:2008zz}.
 From Eqs. (\ref{eq:S}-\ref{eq:V}), as well as the critical values given in Eqs. (\ref{eq:critical_P}-\ref{eq:critical_T}), we find